myronkharkover/hugo-mock-landing-page-domain-name/README.md

 Review and fine-tune auto-generated cover letters with an intuitive interface.
 Maintain full control over your application materials while benefiting from AI assistance.
 ### Enhanced Data Security
 Your personal and professional information is protected with robust encryption and privacy controls.
 We prioritize the security of your sensitive data.

+## Workflow

+Created a workflow that triggers every time there is a push to main that deploys on an ubuntu runner.
+Checks to make sure that the right submodules are present and hugo version is used before deploying via github pages.